 - Extensions and Control Panels

 Some of these are included if you have Mac OS 9.2.2 installed.
-Extensions and Control Panels is in large part what makes up Mac OS 9’s functionality and compatibility.
-Here’s a short list of extensions and control panels’ latest versions:
+Extensions and Control Panels largely contribute to Mac OS 9’s functionality and compatibility.
+Here’s a short list of some important extensions and control panels’ latest versions:

 Apple Airport 2.0.4

-You’ll also want to look for the latest graphics cards drivers.
+You also may need to look for the latest graphics cards drivers.
+(Again, this is only applicable if you have a physical classic Mac, not if you’re running Mac OS 9 in a VM.)
 As there are too many different models and versions to list, these will have to be found by searching online or asking in support communities (more on that later).